blakeleiker/python_class/README.md

 python3 get-pip.py --user
 ```

-To check that `pip3` and `virtualvenv` are working properly:
+Next, check that `pip3` and `virtualvenv` are working properly:

 ```shell
 pip3 --version
 virtualenv --version
 ```

+If the version numbers for pip and virtualvenv are output, then everything is installed correctly.
 If it can't find `pip3`, it probably installed it somewhere that's not on your PATH.
 Try this:

 ```shell
 PATH=$PATH:$HOME/.local/bin
 ```